The Limits of Knowing Yourself

 And that was his legacy.

 Condemned by the Athenian state, Socrates refused to beg for mercy, despite his sentence of death by poisoning.
 Even when his friends bribed the prison guards and offered him an easy escape, he stood firm.
-To him, fleeing would betray the principles he had spent his life defending: the importance of reason, integrity, and dialogue—even in the face of injustice.
+To him, fleeing would betray the principles he had spent his life defending: the importance of reason, integrity, and dialogue, even in the face of injustice.
 His parting words were calm:

 “Be of good cheer, and say that you are burying my body only.”

-Perhaps the lesson from Socrates is this: the pursuit of self-knowledge should be tempered with humility, openness to change (recognising that we often underestimate how much we will change), and a willingness to let some parts of ourselves remain unknowable.
+Perhaps the lesson from Socrates is that the pursuit of self-knowledge should be tempered with humility, openness to change (recognising that we often underestimate how much we will change), and a willingness to let some parts of ourselves remain unknowable.

 Not everything needs to be tracked, categorised, or defined.
 Being human often means being inconsistent, irrational, and unclear.